 Arts & Crafts

-There are a few foundations and organizations that support local artists and craftspeople.
-Your group can arrange private shopping experiences and pop-up markets featuring a wide scope of locally-made products through these organizations.
+There are several foundations and organizations that support local artists and artisans.
+Your group can organize private shopping experiences and pop-up markets featuring a wide range of local products through these organizations.

 Cosecha

-This organization promotes locally made arts and crafts officially certified as 100% made in Aruba by the national seal of craftsmanship, Seyo Nacional pa Artesania (SEYO), established by the government of Aruba through the Department of Culture.
+This organization promotes local handicrafts, officially certified as 100% made in Aruba by the national crafts label, Seyo Nacional pa Artesania (SEYO), established by the Aruban government through the Department of Culture.
+Special gift and shopping nights, as well as custom handicrafts for your group, can be arranged upon request, with advance notice.
+Website: www.arubacosecha.com.

 Purely Aruban Artwork

-Purely Aruban Artwork is an art boutique located at La Cabana Beach Resort & Casino, featuring a collection of unique works of art created by a number of local artists and artisans.
-The work is quite varied, with artists offering driftwood art, seashell art, glass-blown items, sculptures, paintings, you name it.
-Each and every piece carries the national seal of craftsmanship (SEYO), certifying that it is 100% made in Aruba.
+Purely Aruban Artwork is an art boutique located at La Cabana Beach Resort & Casino, featuring a collection of unique artwork created by various local artists and artisans.
+The work is quite diverse, with artists offering driftwood art, seashell art, blown glass, sculptures, paintings—you name it.
+Each piece bears the national seal of craftsmanship (SEYO), certifying that it is 100% made in Aruba.
 Website: www.purelyarubanartwork.com

 Foundation ARUBA

-Foundation ARUBA (Artisans recognized & United by Aruba) organizes craft markets where visitors to Aruba can meet, admire, and purchase items that are handmade by the more than 60 local artisans that are members of the foundation.
-The foundation has several weekly craft markets at various resorts, and a pop-up market for your group can also be coordinated with advance notice.
+The ARUBA Foundation (Recognized Artisans United for Aruba) organizes craft markets where visitors to Aruba can learn about, admire, and purchase handmade items from the more than 60 local artisans who are members of the foundation.
+The foundation holds several weekly craft markets at various resorts, and a pop-up market can also be arranged for your group with advance notice.
 Website: https://madeinaruba.art/

 Terrafuse

-In 2008, husband-and-wife duo, Ciro and Marian Abath, launched Terrafuse, a non-profit organization that promotes glass art, ceramic art, and other art forms on Aruba.
-Terrafuse is located at Ciro and Marian’s property along the road to Alto Vista.
-Behind their quaint cunucu house are their studios, situated among a cozy garden where a flock of beautiful wild chickens have taken up residence.
-Ciro and Marian appreciate the special spot they have created and enjoy sharing it with the community, which is encouraged to participate in glassblowing, bead making, and ceramics workshops on the grounds.
-If you don’t want to attend a workshop to make your own special piece of art, you can purchase their products at Cosecha.
-For more information, visit the website at www.terrafusearuba.com.
+In 2008, husband and wife Ciro and Marian Abath founded Terrafuse, a nonprofit organization that promotes glass, ceramic, and other art forms in Aruba.
+Terrafuse is located on Ciro and Marian’s property, off the road to Alto Vista.
+Behind their quaint, hunucu house are their studios, nestled in a welcoming garden where a flock of beautiful wild chickens have taken up residence.
+Ciro and Marian cherish the special space they have created and enjoy sharing it with the community, which is encouraged to participate in glassblowing, beadmaking, and pottery workshops on the property.
+If you don’t wish to attend a workshop to create your own artwork, you can purchase their products at Cosecha.
+For more information, visit the website.